-Most travelers are able to check in from home, print out a boarding pass, and pay for fees if checking bags.
-Those steps can reduce the things you’ll need to do at the airport and you won’t need to allot quite as much time for the check in process.
 HOWEVER, and I put that in caps for a reason, planning how you are going to get to the airport on the day of your flight is probably the most important part of starting your travels off on the right foot.
-It’s important to have a plan in place well in advance of your travel date that takes in variables like traffic patterns, airport size, and whether you’re flying domestic of international.
+It’s important to have a plan in place well in advance of your travel date that takes in variables like traffic patterns, airport size, and whether you’re flying domestic or international.

-Here are my tips – ones that I actually follow – on how to best get to the airport in plenty of time:
+Looking for tips that actually work?
+Here’s how to get to the airport in plenty of time:

-- Tips: Have a cut off point where you no longer expect your friend to wait for you.
-If the 7 pm arrival becomes 3 am due to a mechanical, take a cab.
-And if you are a decent friend at all, you’ll bring home a gift or treat the person to lunch, dinner or drinks.
+- Tip: Have a cut-off point where you no longer expect your friend to wait for you.
+If the 7 pm arrival becomes 3 am due to a mechanical delay, take a cab.
+And if you are a decent friend at all, you’ll bring home a gift or treat the person to lunch, dinner, or drinks.

 Take a cab to the airport.
-You still have the traffic and commute to deal with but you don’t have the headache of managing it.
-Plus, most taxis are able to drop you curbside, right at your airline’s check in counter.
-If you live in a residential area you’ll need to arrange in advance for your pick up, although urban dwellers may be able to hail a cab on the street.
-Cabs can be expensive, but with more than one traveler the per person cost can be reasonable.
+You still have the traffic and commute to deal with, but you don’t have the headache of managing it.
+Plus, most taxis are able to drop you curbside, right at your airline’s check-in counter.
+If you live in a residential area you’ll need to arrange in advance for your pick up, while urban dwellers may be able to hail a cab on the street.
+Cabs can be expensive, but with more than one traveler, the per-person cost can be reasonable.

-- Tip: Some cab companies take credit cards.
+- Tip: Some cab companies take credit cards or even digital payments.
 If this is important to you, ask in advance.

 Use a car service.
 Although not available in all cities, I’ve found a car service to be more reliable than a taxi service when it comes to a timely pick up.
 The cars are clean and comfortable, and comparably priced to a taxi.
 If I’m going to be gone for longer than a week, I usually use a car service.
 It’s more reliable for my suburban location and cheaper than what it would cost to park.